click2cloud-ashwin/Documentation/installation-guides/arktos_with_mizar_on_gce.md

 and then apply configuration before reboot your system

 ``
-sudo netplan generate && netplan apply && sudo reboot ``
+sudo netplan generate && sudo netplan apply && sudo reboot ``

 3. Then create an image using same instance from console, use that image